Function-Correcting Codes for Insertion-Deletion Channel: Preliminaries

-\begin{lemma} Let $x,y \in \mathbb{F}_2^n$ be two binary vectors of length $n$ and let $r(x)$ and $r(y)$ be the number of runs corresponding to vectors $x$ and $y$ respectively.
+For example, the vector $x = 00110100$ partitions into the runs $00$, $11$, $0$, $1$, $00$, yielding $r(x) = 5$.
+The following lemma gives a lower bound on the insdel distance in terms of the difference in number-of-runs.
+This bound will later help us establish limits on code correction and code construction capabilities. \begin{lemma} Let $x,y \in \mathbb{F}_2^n$ be two binary vectors of length $n$ and let $r(x)$ and $r(y)$ be the number-of-runs corresponding to vectors $x$ and $y$ respectively.
 Then,

-Moreover, when $|r(x) - r(y)|$ is odd then $d_{ID}(x,y)\geq |r(x) - r(y)| + 1.$ \end{lemma} \begin{proof} Without loss of generality, assume that $r(x) > r(y)$ and set $\Delta = r(x) - r(y)$.
-A single insertion into a binary string can change the number of runs by at most \(2\).
-Let us assume $d$ insertion operations are required to increment the number of runs of $y$ by $\Delta$.
-Because each insertion operation changes the run-count by at most 2, we have
+Moreover, when $|r(x) - r(y)|$ is odd then $d_{ID}(x,y)\geq |r(x) - r(y)| + 1.$ \end{lemma} \begin{proof} Assume without loss of generality that $r(y) \ge r(x)$.
+Let $m$ denote the number of insertions (and hence also the number of deletions) in an optimal insertion-deletion transformation from $x$ to $y$, so that the total number of operations is $d_{ID}(x,y)=2m$.

-Now, since the length of $x$ and $y$ is equal, any insertion performed to increase the run-count must be compensated by a deletion in order to maintain length $n$.
-So the total number of operations required is twice the number of insertions required.
-Combining with the previous inequality, we get,
+Let $A$ be the total change in run count caused by the $m$ insertions, and let $B$ be the total change in run count caused by the $m$ deletions.
+Then

+Since a deletion can never increase the number-of-runs in a binary string, we have $B \le 0$.
+Moreover, each insertion can increase the number-of-runs by at most $2$, and hence